ddl-dave-heinicke/Domino-Code-Assistant-Workshop/README.md

-If you'd like to save save your snippets to an external repository, you'll need to add or create a git repository that you have read write permissions for.
+**Optional:** If you'd like to save save your snippets to an external repository, you'll need to add or create a git repository that you have read write permissions for.
 The steps are:

 1) Save your git credentials in your user account that give you read / write access to the snippets repository.
 Detailed instructions [here](https://docs.dominodatalab.com/en/latest/user_guide/314004/import-git-repositories/#step-1-create-credentials)
-2) Import the Git repo as an external repository to your Project and attach your read / write credentials.
+2) Just like with the public repo, import the Git repo as an external repository to your Project and attach your read / write credentials.
 Detailed instructions [here](https://dominodatalab.github.io/domino-code-assist-docs/latest/project/files/)

 This example project has two git repositories for accessing snippets imported into the project.
 The first is a public repository, has no credentials, and can be used just for importing existing snippets.
 The second has read / write credentials attached, and can be used for reading, editing and saving new snippets.